 First, you create a default user profile with the customizations that you want, run Sysprep with CopyProfile set to True in the answer file, copy the customized default user profile to a network share, and then you rename the profile to make it mandatory.

-To create a default user profile
+How to create a default user profile

 Sign in to a computer running Windows 10 as a member of the local Administrator group.
 Do not use a domain account.